bakery/blog/_posts/2015-03-06-tinder-swipe-it-like-you-mean-it.markdown

 categories:
 date: 2015-03-06T12:00:00+02:00
 ---
-*First of all, I’m not a UX or UI expert, but someone once told me to speak my mind if I see someone doing something wrong or illogical.
+*First of all, I’m not a UX or UI expert, but I was once told me to speak my mind if I see someone doing something wrong or illogical.
 So here it goes.*

 ---